ArrogantGao/ArrogantGao.github.io/blogs/contractionorder.md

 All the nodes of the tree are called **tree bags**, and intersection of two bags is called a **separator**.
 The width of a tree decomposition is the size of the largest bag minus one.
-Clearly, one graph can have multiple tree decompositions, and the **tree width** of a graph is the minimum width of all possible tree decompositions, which is called an optimal tree decomposition.
+Clearly, one graph can have multiple tree decomposition with different corresponding widths.
+The tree width of a graph is the minimal width of all such decompositions, and a particular decomposition (not necessarily unique) that realises this minimal width is called an optimal tree decomposition.
-For graphs with weights on vertices, we define the width as sum of weights of the vertices in the bags minus one.

 An example of the optimal tree decomposition is shown in the following figure: